Skip to main content

-Kingston is just a 30-minute train journey away from central London.
-Here you can access world-famous museums and galleries.
+From Kingston, it is just a 30-minute train journey to central London, where you can access world-famous museums and galleries.

 Students come from a wide range of professions and disciplines.
 Advice is offered throughout, to encourage you to develop your career and build on your existing knowledge and skills.